 Introduction

 In TS-0023 the description of a module’s datapoints includes a R/W column that contains values R or RW.
 There may be “W” but I did not check the entire document as it does not impact the purpose of the contribution.

-Table 5.3.1.1-2: DataPoints of 3Dprinter ModuleClass
+For example refer to Table 5.3.1.1-2: DataPoints of 3Dprinter ModuleClass

 In TS-0004 a similar column exist to describe the parameter presence in a Create or Update request.
 Refer to Table 7.4.1.1-2.